locationtech/geomesa/docs/user/kafka/install.rst

 in the developer manual, or to the ``README.md`` file in the the source distribution.
 The remainder of the instructions in this chapter assume the use of the binary GeoMesa distribution.

-If you have built from source, the Kafka distributions are created in the respective ``target`` directory of each module below:
+If you have built from source, the Kafka distribution is created in the ``target`` directory of the ``geomesa-kafka/geomesa-kafka-dist`` module.

- * Kafka 0.8.x: ``geomesa-kafka/geomesa-kafka-dist/geomesa-kafka-08-dist``
- * Kafka 0.9.x: ``geomesa-kafka/geomesa-kafka-dist/geomesa-kafka-09-dist``
- * Kafka 0.10.x: ``geomesa-kafka/geomesa-kafka-dist/geomesa-kafka-10-dist``

 More information about developing with GeoMesa may be found in the :doc:`/developer/index`.